Internships & Jobs

 Carol Szwei (Class of '16) has interned with the Theatre Development Fund (TDF), one of Hunter's cultural partners.
 Szwei worked with TDF's expansive costume collection at the Kaufman Astoria Studios, becoming acquainted with TDF's inventory of more than 75,000 costumes and accessories.

 "Not only did I learn about the distinctive style of dress worn by a particular people and period, but I gained familiarity with a special language unlike any I have ever heard before," said Szwei, a music performance major, member of Hunter's Chamber Singers Ensemble and president of the Opera Club.

 During the summer of 2013, Szwei interned with the concerts and touring team for Jazz at Lincoln Center.
 She helped catalog over 25,000 discs for the center's new CD library.
 The job came with fabulous perks, too: "I am able attend rehearsals for upcoming concerts.
 Recently I was invited to observe the Jazz at Lincoln Center Orchestra, NY Philharmonic, and the Nighthawks Orchestra," Szwei said.

 Juella Baltonado (Class of '15) has worked with The Martina Arroyo Foundation Inc. as an assistant stage manager and under the assistant administrative director.
 During the summer of 2013, she also performed as a chorus member in the foundation's production of Offenbach's Les Contes D'Hoffmann (The Tales of Hoffman).

-"Not only was it an inside look on how professional theater is created, it was a chance to learn and connect with professionals who have worked in Broadway, Alvin Ailey American Dance Theater, and the like," Baltonado said.
+"Not only was it an inside look on how professional theatre is created, it was a chance to learn and connect with professionals who have worked in Broadway, Alvin Ailey American Dance Theater, and the like," Baltonado said.

 Hutson-Ellenberg worked in production, gaining experience in Mint's office and on set with electricians, set constructionists, stage managers and the props master.
 She also worked as a backstage assistant.